gerardroche/dotfiles/README.md

 You need Ubuntu 24.04.
 See [the instructions](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) on how to install.

 1. Clone or download the dotfiles to `~/.dotfiles`
 1. Run the install script.
 The install script can be run repeatedly.
-    - Existing files that obstruct will be backed up.
+Existing files that obstruct will be backed up.
-    - Submodules will be updated during subsequent runs.

 ```sh
 git clone https://github.com/gerardroche/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && ./install